 Sony A77 II versus Nikon D7200

 The Sony Alpha SLT-A77 II and the Nikon D7200 are two enthusiast cameras that were revealed to the public, respectively, in May 2014 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Sony A77 II and the Nikon D7200 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A77 II – represents the basis for the calculations across all the size and weight measures).